mazes-80/doors/README.md

 #### Mesecons Support

-Each door has mesecons support baked in so that switches and pressure plates can open both doors and trapdoors.
-Please disable 'mesecons_doors' mod for it to work properly.
+Each door has mesecons support baked in so that switches and pressure plates can open doors, trapdoors and fence gates.
+Please disable 'mesecons_doors' mod so that it works properly.

 #### Nodes